Where are you based and can I see your work in person?

 Do you ship internationally?

 Yes.
-For UK and international shipping information, please visit our 'Policies' page.
+For UK and international shipping information, please see shipping and returns.

 How are shipping costs determined?